How to Bypass Spectrum WiFi Pause: Exploring Potential Methods and Ethical Considerations

 2. Using a VPN or Proxy Server

-A Virtual Private Network (VPN) or proxy server can route your internet traffic through a different server, effectively masking your online activities from your local network.
-This might allow you to bypass certain network restrictions.
+A Virtual Private Network (VPN) or proxy server can route your internet traffic through a different server, masking browsing activity from local observers and sometimes bypassing content or DNS filters.
+However, it cannot unpause a device that the router has blocked by MAC address.

 How it works: